danielhfrank/Tumbox/README.md

 ---

 **Motivation**: You participate in a Dropbox shared folder in which music albums are shared frequently.
-You usually leave some sort of text file with the albums to describe what they are - *right now nothing will happen without some sort of info file - I will make it possible to blog without one soon*.
-You want a record of what's been shared and/or want to be able to notify members when a new album is posted and/or want to show people outside your shared folder a glimpse of what is being shared
+You usually leave some sort of text or .rtf file with the albums to describe what they are - *right now nothing will happen without some sort of info file - I will make it possible to blog without one soon*.
+You want a record of what's been shared and/or want to be able to notify members when a new album is posted and/or want to show people outside your shared folder a glimpse of what is being shared.
+You kind of want to prove that this can all be done without renting any server space, just by using Dropbox.

 ---

 **Setup**:
 1. Fill out the config file (from the example) as fits your needs.
+Afterwards you *must* rename it to tumboxconfig.py

 2. Set up tumbox-bot to run as a [cron job](http://en.wikipedia.org/wiki/Cron); recommended that you run every half hour.

 (One day there will be an installation script....)